 In light of the amendments to the Illegality provision, the Working Group also considered issues relating to exchange controls and other restrictions affecting the ability to deliver or transfer funds.
 In particular, there was some discussion of Section 2(a)(ii) of the Agreement.

 Section 2(a)(ii) contains a requirement that payments under an Agreement should be made “in freely transferable funds”.
 There was some sentiment within the Working Group that, while this requirement was appropriate when the majority of payments under Transactions entered into under Master Agreements were in G-7 currencies, it was less obviously appropriate when Transactions were conducted in more restricted currencies.
-It was noted, for example, that the 1998 FX and Currency Option definitions published by ISDA, EMTA and the Foreign Exchange Committee, addressed issues of transferability in some detail and that the 1999 Hungarian Forex Association Supplement to the 1992 ISDA Master Agreements also addressed this issue.
+It was noted, for example, that the 1998 FX and Currency Option Definitions published by ISDA, EMTA and The Foreign Exchange Committee, addressed issues of transferability in some detail and that the 1999 Hungarian Forex Association Supplement to the 1992 ISDA Master Agreements also addressed this issue.

 Although the Working Group has not yet drafted any provisions to address this issue, it remains under discussion and ISDA anticipates that future work in this field will be carried out in co-ordination with other industry groups.